MarkusHarmsen/pwhash-bash/README.md

 You simply enter the current service tag as well as your (master) password to generate a strong hash which is copied to clipboard and can now be used as login password.

-There also exists an [android version](https://github.com/MarkusHarmsen/pwhash-android) and [GTK](https://github.com/MarkusHarmsen/pwhash-gtk) of pwhash.
+There also exists an [android](https://github.com/MarkusHarmsen/pwhash-android) and [GTK](https://github.com/MarkusHarmsen/pwhash-gtk) version of pwhash.

 Example